 Year after year, the same crucial question is posed: “When should I start taking the SAT and ACT?”
 Our answer: “Early.”
 If you’ll complete Algebra 2 by the end of your sophomore year, then consider the June* ACT and August SAT at the end of your sophomore year.
 That leads to the next question:

 After your first SAT (or ACT) experience, how many more times should you take that test?
 Perhaps twice more — for whichever test you believe will be better for you.
 If you are unsure which test to take, we have a handy infographic about the SAT vs ACT.

 While sophomores could consider the June SAT date, there’s a caveat: we have two good reasons for suggesting a delay in testing on the June date.

 First, the number one consideration for colleges when comparing applicants is grades, not standardized test scores.
 So concentrate on your current and future grades, and on nothing else.
-Second, under no circumstances should you take an offical SAT or ACT without proper preparation.
+Second, under no circumstances should you take an official SAT or ACT without proper preparation.